spliffli/news-trading-analyzer/docs/index.md

 In the forex market, the current price of a currency pair is determined by the intersection of the bids and asks in the order book.
 The order book is a real-time display of all buy and sell orders for a particular currency pair at various price levels.

-When a trader places a buy limit order, they create a bid, which represents the highest price they are willing to pay for the currency pair.
-When a trader places a sell limit order, they create an ask, which represents the lowest price they are willing to accept for the currency pair.
+When a trader places a buy limit order, they create a bid in the orderbook, which represents the highest price they are willing to pay for the currency pair.
+When a trader places a sell limit order, they create an ask in the orderbook, which represents the lowest price they are willing to accept for the currency pair.

 The order book contains all bids and asks in real-time, arranged by price level.
 The best bid is the highest price at which a buyer is willing to purchase the currency pair, while the best ask is the lowest price at which a seller is willing to sell the currency pair.

-The current price of the currency pair is determined by the price at which the best bid and best ask intersect.
-This is known as the mid-price or the current market price.
+The current price of the currency pair is always based on two prices: the best ask and the best bid.
+The current market price displayed on a price-ticker is usually the mid-point between the best ask and the best bid.
+However, this is not the price your orders will be filled at.
 The best bid represents the highest price at which someone is willing to buy the currency pair, while the best ask represents the lowest price at which someone is willing to sell the currency pair.
-Therefore, the current market price is the highest price someone is willing to pay (best bid) and the lowest price someone is willing to sell (best ask) at a given moment in time.
+Therefore, the current market price for actually executing a trade is the highest price someone is willing to pay (best bid) and the lowest price someone is willing to sell (best ask) at a given moment in time.
+There is usually a gap between the best ask and best bid known as the 'spread'.

 ### Order types